daisyxie/daisyxie.github.io/_posts/2020-02-21-one-week-in-japan.md

 - Sakura Tei - DIY okonomiyaki
 - 15-20 minute walk to Harajuku area too
 - In Harajuku, theres a cute hipster shop street call Cat Street I think

+**Kichijoji**
+- Studio Ghibli Museum - *be aware that you have reserve tickets far in advance :( I didn't get a chance to get tickets this time around unfortunately.*
+- Find Simon & Martina from Eat Your Sushi :)

+**Shimo-kitazawa**
+This is such a HIDDEN TREASURE.
+This area is full of vintage "thrifted" clothes.
+I airquote because they are pricey af.
+But regardless, the area is full of these hipster, artsy vibes.
+Music is also huge here, so there are a ton of record stores and instrument shops.
+Also tons of hidden bars, restaurants, puppy cafes, everything you could want and it's so lowkey!!

 ** Super popular